techieinyou/terraform-aws-scheduled-job/README.md

 ## Python

-### Lambda supports the following Python runtimes.
+This module supports the following Python runtimes.

 | Version       | Identifier |
 |---------------|----------- |